blackflux/robo-config/README.md

 Changes will propagate to your repos as dependencies are updated, giving you full control when they are applied.

 ## Writing your own Plugin

+Writing your own robo-config plugin is very easy and gives you the most control.
+However it is recommended that you use popular plugins for basic configuration management and then write your own plugin for those cases that are not covered yet.

 Writing your own Plugin for robo-config is very simple.
 A full example can be found [here](https://github.com/blackflux/robo-config-plugin/blob/master/src/index.js).